-Marin School of the Arts’ Theatre Department is designed for students who wish to engage in an accelerated learning program to develop technique, craft and creativity in the Theatre Arts.
+Marin School of the Arts’ Theatre Department is designed for students who wish to engage in an accelerated learning program to develop technique, craft and creativity in the Theatre Arts and Musical theatre.
 Based on the MFA in Professional Theatre at NYU, the work of Jacques LeCoq and Sandford Meisner’s teachings, the curriculum emphasizes focus, intention, Standard American Speech, spontaneity and a full-bodied approach to acting and performing.
 It also covers aspects of technical theatre and design.

 The mission of MSA’s Theatre Program is to create an ensemble of truthful, focused, versatile, actors, directors, designers and technicians, who are willing to take risks.